1. When will the 737 Max fly again?

 2. Will air travelers get back on board?

-At least 20% of U.S. travelers say they will definitely avoid the plane in the first six months after flights resume, according to a study led by consultant Henry Harteveldt.
+At least 20% of U.S. travelers said they would definitely avoid the plane in the first six months after flights resume, according to an April 2019 survey led by consultant Henry Harteveldt.
 More than 40% said they’d even take pricier or less convenient flights to stay off the Max.
-A UBS Group AG survey found that 70% would hesitate to book a flight on the Max.
-American says its executives and other staff will take the first flights, before paying passengers, as soon as the Max is certified fit to fly.
-Four of the world’s leading aircraft regulators -- from the U.S., Europe, Canada and Brazil -- agreed in principle to coordinate their actions in restoring the jet to service, to bolster public trust.
+UBS Group AG’s most recent survey about the 737 Max found 12% of respondents saying “no amount of safe operation will alleviate their concerns” about flying on the plane.
+To boost public confidence, American says its executives and other staff will take the first flights, before paying passengers, as soon as the Max is certified fit to fly.

 3. What has this meant for the airline industry?

 The grounding of the fleet was less disruptive than it might have been because far more jets were in Boeing’s order backlog than in service.
 In the U.S., for example, the Max makes up about 3% of the mainline fleet.
 But the impact has piled up and could especially hurt budget carriers.
 Ryanair Holdings Plc is scaling back growth plans for summer 2020 because, it says, it’s likely to get barely half of the 58 Max planes it was expecting.
-FlyDubai, which has idled 14 Max planes that have been delivered out of 251 ordered, according to Boeing, says it had to delay the Oct.
-1 launch of flights to Budapest.
-American said it has been canceling about 115 flights a day, or about 1.5% of its daily summer schedule.
+FlyDubai has idled 14 Max planes that have been delivered out of 251 ordered, according to Boeing.
+American said it’s canceling about 140 flights a day; at Southwest, that number is 200 on an average weekday.
 TUI AG, the world’s largest tourism service company, said a profit rebound was wiped out by the grounding of its 15 Max aircraft.
 The hit to Boeing’s suppliers could be far worse if the company follows through on warnings it might halt production.
 CFM International, a joint venture between General Electric Co. and Safran SA, cut output by about 5%, while Safran says it may lower its earnings forecast.

 4. What has this meant for Boeing?